MarkGotham/Hauptstimme/README.md

 - `main.py`: Take a score's MuseScore file and produces the rest of the files specified above (except the alignment table).
 - `build_corpus.py`: Produce all corpus files from each score's MuseScore file.
 - `get_part_relations.py`: Take a score's MusicXML file and produce a part relationships summary.
-- `compare_segmentations.py`: Take a score's MusicXML file and perform a comparison of the Hauptstimme annotation points to a three different sets of automatic segmentation points (novelty-based (tempogram features), novelty-based (chromagram features), and changepoint detection-based).
+- `compare_segmentations.py`: Take a score's MusicXML file and perform a comparison of the Hauptstimme annotation points to three different sets of automatic segmentation points (novelty-based (tempogram features), novelty-based (chromagram features), and changepoint detection-based).
 - `align_score_audios.py`: Take a score's MuseScore/MusicXML file and a set of audio files, then align the audio files to the score, producing an alignment table.
 - `demo.ipynb`: A demonstration of how functions in the haupstimme package can be used.